Nazarene Bible Quizzing: Levels of competition

 Official Nazarene Bible quizzes can be placed in two categories.
 National Track quizzes have a direct bearing on Nationals competitions, and Non-National Track do not have a direct bearing on Nationals qualification.

 There are National Track competitions at the following levels:

 Districts – This is the basic officially sanctioned level of quizzing.
 Local teams attend monthly meets in order to practice and to give their quizzers the opportunity to qualify for the end-of-the-year regional quiz.
 Normally, the top ten quizzers from the final district meet are sent in two separate teams (A and B) to the regional quiz.
-District meets tend to be fairly casual and laidback, providing low-pressure quizzing that allows quizzers to make mistakes and get feedback.
+District meets tend to be fairly casual and laid-back, providing low-pressure quizzing that allows quizzers to make mistakes and get feedback.
 District meets also allow quizzers to meet new people that attend nearby churches and make new friends.

 Fields – This event consists of teams from the same region.
 The United States has eight fields (formerly called regions), each being associated with one of the Nazarene Universities located in the United States.
 Quizzers qualify for field-level competition based on the final meet in their district, which typically takes place in March or April.
-Teams first play in a round-robin tournament, then the 16 quizzers (or 24 in some regions) with the best scores compete in a quiz-off.
+Teams first play in a round-robin tournament, then the 16 quizzers (10 or 24 in some fields) with the best scores compete in a quiz-off.
 The top ten quizzers from the quiz-off are again split into two separate teams (A and B) and sent to Nationals.
 After the quiz-off, district teams compete in a double-elimination tournament to decide a Field Champion.
 This has no bearing on the teams that attend Nationals.
 Typically, 80 quizzers from among all the regions will qualify to quiz at Nationals.
-However, this can vary slightly if a Region only brings one team, eleven quizzers, or if a team from a field outside of the United States (usually an Asia-Pacific team consisting of missionary youth) join Nationals.
+However, this can vary slightly if a Field only brings one team, eleven quizzers, or if a team from a field outside of the United States (usually an Asia-Pacific team consisting of missionary youth) join Nationals.